Inaimathi/Starfish/README.md

 **Data structure:** GraphDB.
 This allows for fast traversal of the relationships between comments, and opens the door to multi-threaded commenting (multiple parents as well as multiple children).

  - Agreed.
 Using `Dagoba`.
 Assuming tree structure for the first cut, but DAG shouldn't be hard to put together (we should be careful about cycles.
 Either disallow them with high confidence, or handle them gracefully.
-Definitely don't get into the situation where the UI tanks because some jackass managed to predict his next `puff.sig`)
+Definitely don't get into the situation where the UI tanks because some jackass managed to predict his next `puff.sig`) *-Inaimathi*

-**Front end:** ReactJS.
+**Front end:** [ReactJS](http://facebook.github.io/react/).
 This is an open source project from Facebook that breaks the rendering of pages into components.
 React uses a virtual DOM and does "diffing" to only update the parts of the page that have changed.
 This makes it fast.
 One-way data flow and component state make it ideal for decentralized development where individuals can work on a part of the view without worrying about the rest of the page.

  - Writing the first cut manually.
 Eventually, `starfish-ui.js` should be replaced with whatever DOM-manipulating framework gets chosen.
-Never worked with ReactJS, but wouldn't mind picking it up when I get some more time.
+Never worked with [ReactJS](http://facebook.github.io/react/), but wouldn't mind picking it up when I get some more time. *-Inaimathi*

 **Data storage and sharing:** Individual posts and messages would be stored in "puff" format, an open standard that's part of the [EveryBit.js](https://github.com/EveryBit-com/everybit.js) library.
 Puffs are immutable, signed, and can be encrypted on the client for private communication.
 Because puffs are static, files can be hosted anywhere (i.e. a CDN) and passed around in P2P networks without issues of concurrency or risk of corruption (this is detectable using the signature).